leonard-git-acc/SentenceSearch/Readme.md

 ## Setup
 To run SentenceSearch and its demo it is necessary to install some packages:

-- pip install tensorflow (or the gpu version)
+- pip install tensorflow-gpu (if you want to use the cpu version change the CuDNNGRU's to GRU's)
 - pip install tensorflow-hub
 - pip install numpy
 - pip install nltk

     nltk needs some additional setup:
     - open python and run "import nltk" and "nltk.download", which opens a window
     - in collections download popular packages